 Research and Development at Saint-Gobain

-With its new center in Chennai, India, Saint-Gobain now has seven major cross-functional research centers that serve all the Activities.
+With its new center in Brazil, Saint-Gobain now has eight major cross-functional research centers that serve all the Activities.
 The Group also has a dozen research centers dedicated to specific Activities and around 100 development units worldwide.
 Located close to customers, these units develop new products and processes in close cooperation with marketing and production teams.

 In addition, the improvement in grinding technologies, the development of new heat insulating compound systems for façades and the development of new composite materials are among the German research and development activities in the area of high-performance materials.